cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

     printflush message1                 # accessing a linked block using its implicit name control enabled switch false        # accessing a linked block using its Mindcode name set start @second                   # setting an mlog variable
     // Here we loop till the button is pressed.
-This comment is ignored
+(This comment is ignored.)
     loop:                               # a label
-        sensor enabled switch @enabled  // and this one is ignored too jump loop notEqual enabled false
+        sensor enabled switch @enabled
+    jump loop notEqual enabled false
     op sub time @second start           # setting the output variable
     # here ends the mlog block